jacta5/culcurateQuestDoc/docs/ja.md

 2. **Non-Personalized Ads**
    - Ads are contextual and non-personalized.

-3. **Human-Reviewed Ad Creatives**
+3. **Child-Safe Ad Content**
-   - All ads undergo human review to ensure they are age-appropriate.
+   - Ads comply with Google AdMob policies to ensure they are appropriate for children.

 4. **No Tracking Technology**
    - No third-party tracking or analytics tools are used.